-By a joint resolution of the Central Committee of the Soviet Communist Party and the Council of Ministers of the USSR no. 962-447 (issued on August 22, 1958), JSC Isotope was founded as a national company within Soyuzreaktiv run by the USSR Chemistry Board.
+JSC Isotope was founded by Joint Resolution No. 962-447 issued by the Central Committee of the Soviet Communist Party and the USSR Council of Ministers on August 22, 1958, as a national company within Soyuzreaktiv run by the USSR Ministry of Chemical Industry.

-JSC Isotope was reorganized into Isotope National Association and became part of the State Atomic Energy Committee of the USSR.
-This national company included 7 branches located in Moscow, Leningrad, Kiev, Minsk, Sverdlovsk, Tashkent and Khabarovsk.
-The branches ensured that the national economy's demand for isotope products was adequately assessed and met.
+JSC Isotope was reorganized into Isotope National Association to become part of the State Atomic Energy Committee of the USSR.
+Being a national company, it had seven branches located in Moscow, Leningrad, Kiev, Minsk, Sverdlovsk, Tashkent, and Khabarovsk to ensure that the domestic economic demand for isotope products was adequately evaluated and met.

-Creation of Interatominstrument, an international economic association in the area of nuclear instrumentation, as a Council for Mutual Economic Assistance (CMEA) entity.
-Isotope National Company became a key mamber in this international association.
-It provided USSR companies with modern radioisotope equipment and arranged its deliveries to other countries.
+Interatominstrument was created as an international alliance in the area of nuclear instrumentation to become an entity within the Council for Mutual Economic Assistance (CMEA).
+Isotope National Companyplayed a key role in this international association as it both supplied modern radioisotopic equipment to USSR companies and exported it to other countries.

-A specialized chemical agents unit located at Staraya Kupavna (Noginsk District, Moscow region) was joint to Isotope National Company.
+A specialized chemical agents division located in the city of Staraya Kupavna (Noginsk District, Moscow Region) joined Isotope National Company.

-Isotope National Company took part in developing a wide range of radioisotope devices, in setting up their manufacturing and application in the USSR.
+Isotope National Company contributed to a wide range of activities regarding radioisotope devices: developing, manufacturing start-up, and application throughout the USSR.

-Isotope supplied instruments and equipment for a Nuclear Research Center (Tadjourah Nuclear Research Center) in Tadjourah (Libya) that was under construction.
+Isotope National Company supplied instruments and equipment to the Tadjourah Nuclear Research Center in Tadjourah (Libya) which was under construction.

-At the time of rapid development of the nuclear energy sector, Isotope National Company supplied nuclear power plants under construction with spectrometric, radiometric and dosimetry equipment as well as automatic radiation monitoring system equipment, devices for management and control of reactor facilities, personal protective equipment.
+At the time of rapid developments in the nuclear energy sector, Isotope National Company supplied nuclear power plants under construction with spectrometric, radiometric and dosimetric equipment as well as automatic radiation monitoring systems, devices for management and controls of reactor facilities, personal protection equipment.

-Isotope takes active part in setting up the manufacturing of dosimetry and radiometric equipment and in arranging its distribution to regions affected by the Chernobyl accident.
+Isotope National Company took an active part in establishment and development of manufacturing of dosimetric and radiometric equipment as well as arranging distribution to the regions contaminated by the Chernobyl Accident.

-By order of the Ministry for Atomic Energy of the Russian Federation no. 343 (issued on September 18,1992), Isotope National Company, USSR was renamed Isotope National Company, Russia.
-After the collapse of the USSR, it began to restore the logistics system whereby medical institutions received radioisotope products.
+By Order of the Ministry for Atomic Energy of the Russian Federation No. 343 (issued on September 18,1992), Isotope National Company, USSR was renamed Isotope National Company, Russia.
+After the dissolution of the USSR, it began to restore its logistics network whereby medical institutions received radioisotope products.

 Federal State Unitary Enterprise Isotope National Company was created within the Ministry for Atomic Energy of the Russian Federation.